Funerals at Saint Steven's Cathedral

 The family and family friends may prepare the meal but a kitchen supervisor must be present if the cooks are not familiar with the facility.
 The family will be responsible for providing all food, linens and set up.
 They will also be responsible for paying the kitchen supervisor, dishwashers and kitchen usage fee.

 If the family does not wish to prepare the meal, Saint Steven’s Women’s Auxiliary should be contacted, as they may be available to prepare the meal.
 If they not are available, the Women’s Auxiliary Catering, or another approved caterer will usually be available.
-The manager for Saint Steven’s catering is Duska Cvejic and she may be reached at 310-322-5131.
-The Cathedral Office will provide the necessary contact information for another approved caterer, if Duska is not available.
+The manager for Saint Steven’s catering may be reached by contacting the Cathedral office.
 Caterers will provide food and service of food, set up, dishwashers and linens, set up and clean up.
 Other charges will be the agreed upon price of the catering of food, linens, clean up/dishwashers, usage, and beverage service.
 Caterers will be assessed the usual fee for kitchen usage, must provide their own table linens, and must adhere to normal business day hours (9-5 Monday through Saturday) when preparing a meal.

-Beverage Usage – The Cathedral’s beverage manager, Milan Martich is to be notified by the family to advise what beverages they wish served.
-Milan’s phone number is (818) 360-360-4960.
-Payment for beverage services will be made directly to the Cathedral after the dacha.
+Beverage Usage – The Cathedral’s beverage manager, Jonathan Savic is to be notified by the family to advise what beverages they wish served.
+Payment for beverage services will be made directly to the Cathedral after the memorial luncheon, dacha.

 Saint Steven’s Memorial Endowments in lieu of flower tributes